byuitechops/get-data-from-canvas/README.md

 ### Reviewer feedback (text sent to students about their performance)

 ##### *Why:*
-To get comments that a teachers has provided
+To get comments that teachers have provided to the students

 ##### *Calls Needed:*
 - [Get a single submission](https://canvas.instructure.com/doc/api/submissions.html#method.submissions_api.show)